ponmar/filedb/README.md

 ### Download ###

-Either download a specific release by finding the latest tag [here](https://bitbucket.org/pontusmarkstrom/filedb/downloads/?tab=tags), or use the master branch.
+Download a specific release by finding the latest tag [here](https://bitbucket.org/pontusmarkstrom/filedb/downloads/?tab=tags).

+Advanced users may select one of the available branches.
+The dev branch is used during development and may contain unfinished work.
+When stable and tested, the dev branch is merged to the master branch (with an up-to-date changelog) and a version tag is set.

 ### Installation ###